XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ### 0. Project setup

-To initialize the project we will create a package.json file with the following content:
+To initialize the project, create a package.json file with the following content:

 {{ include_code("_code-samples/build-a-wallet/desktop-js/package.json", language="js", lines="1-28") }}